 Howard County General Hospital in partnership with The Mall in Columbia will host a healthy kids clinic from 11 a.m. to 3 p.m.
-Sept.
-8 in the Center Court.
-The event will feature bone density, blood pressure, height/weight, growth and development screenings.
+Saturday, Sept.
+8, in the Center Court.
+The event will feature bone density, blood pressure, height, weight, growth and development screenings.
 Other services and programs include: enhancing children's nutrition, ask the pediatrician, physical fitness and safety tips.
-Information: 410-740-7601 or visit http://www.hcgh.org.
+Information: 410-740-7601 or visit hcgh.org.

 Look good, feel better

-The free program teaches beauty techniques to women with cancer to help them combat the appearance-related side effects of treatment.
-Each participate receives a bag of cosmetics donated from major manufacturers as well as instruction and suggestions for wig care and head coverings.
+The free program teaches beauty techniques to women with cancer to help them combat appearance-related side effects of treatment.
+Participants receive a bag of cosmetics donated by major manufacturers as well as instruction and suggestions for wig care and head coverings.
 The class is taught by a licensed cosmetologist.
 Classes are held the third Monday of every month at the Howard County Hospital Wellness Center in the Medical Pavilion, 10710 Charter Drive in Columbia.
-To register or for more information, call the American Cancer Society at 888-535-4555.
+For information or registration, call the American Cancer Society, 888-535-4555.

 •Yoga and nutrition for arthritis.
 Use yoga movements to alleviate joint discomfort and discover how nutrition can support a healthy immune system and reduce inflammation, noon to 1 p.m.
 Saturdays, Sept.
 9 to Oct.
 13. Cost: $66.

-•Healthy weight, healthy you and kitchen wisdom.
+• Healthy weight, healthy you and kitchen wisdom.
 Part 1 will discuss planning meals that provide balance in your diet and promote well-being from 7 p.m. to 8:30 p.m.
-Sept.
+Monday, Sept.
 17. In Part 2, participants will join in cooking demonstrations from 7 p.m. to 8:30 p.m.
-Sept.
+Monday, Sept.
 24.

 •Seasonal checkups for men and women.
-The checkup will measure cholesterol including HDL, LDL and triglyceride levels; blood cell counts; and thyroid-stimulating hormone.
+The checkup will measure cholesterol, including HDL, LDL and triglyceride levels; blood cell counts; and thyroid-stimulating hormone.
 Cost is $50.
-A checkup with vitamin D test, blood pressure screening, height/weight, body mass index measurement and breast health information costs $80.
+A checkup with vitamin D test, blood pressure screening, height, weight, body mass index measurement and breast health information costs $80.
 Both tests will be offered from 8:30 a.m. to 2 p.m.
-Sept.
+Tuesday, Sept.
 18.